Daniel Lightwing: Films

 Lightwing's life story was presented in two films.
 In 2007, the British television documentary Beautiful Young Minds was broadcast by BBC Two, and described his medal-winning competition at the 2006 International Mathematical Olympiad (IMO), as well as his connections with China.
 In 2014, the film X+Y, starring Asa Butterfield as Nathan Ellis, a character based on Lightwing, was released and portrayed Lightwing's experiences before and during the IMO competition.

 Career

 Lightwing's professional career includes working at Google, and several gambling-related firms, before co-founding the London-based business Castella Research.
 He was previously a developer for the London offices of Google, and was once recruited part-time as an IT and marketing manager for the Chinese company Greenland Group.
 He is fluent in Mandarin and Cantonese.

 His time with Google changed his opinion about workplace socialising.
-In 2015, he admitted that he had "a problem with office culture," adding that he sometimes wants "to join in with other people," but is too shy, and doesn't know what to say when it isn't work-related.
+In 2015, he admitted that he had "a problem with office culture," adding that he sometimes wants "to join in with other people," but is too shy, and does not know what to say when it is not work-related.